 The BDSM community in the broadest sense

-If you define the BDSM community broadly, it includes all people who have some kind of contact with the topic of BDSM and fetishes.
-That means that as soon as you’re reading this, you’re probably already part of it in some way.
+When defining the BDSM community broadly, it encompasses everyone who has some interaction with BDSM and fetishes.
+So, if you’re reading this, you’re likely already a part of it in some way.
 Congratulations and welcome!
-Organizers, website operators, models, photographers, retailers and designers can also be counted as part of the BDSM community in a broader sense.
-Even if they themselves may not have any kinky tendencies.
-Because these people also have influence.
+Event organizers, website operators, models, photographers, retailers, and designers can also be considered part of the BDSM community in a broader sense, even if they themselves do not have any kinky tendencies.
+This is because these people also exert influence.

 The BDSM community from a local perspective

-Often, meetup groups or BDSM munches serve as the first contact with like-minded individuals.
-This means that through searching online or in the event section of various platforms, you can find local meetups.
-In almost every major city, there are associations, or simply informal gatherings.
-Here, you can meet other people from the region who are interested in BDSM in a relaxed environment.
-You gather with a group or a few individuals who share the same interest in a public venue.
-You exchange knowledge and experiences, make connections, and chat about various topics.
-You receive recommendations for books, shops, and workshops.
-Usually, within regional scenes, you’ll find a variety of people, from experts to novices.
-Perhaps someone has their own Shibari dojo or playroom that they make available to others.
-Regional contacts often offer opportunities for covering or experimenting with new play styles.
+Often, munches or BDSM meetups are the first contact with like-minded individuals.
+This means you can find local gatherings through Google or event categories on various platforms.
+In almost every major city, there are branches of the BDSM youth organization SMJG, other clubs, or informal gatherings.
+These meetups provide a relaxed environment to meet others in the region who share an interest in BDSM.
+You gather with a group or a few people at a public venue, exchange knowledge and experiences, make connections, and chat about various topics.
+It’s a place to get recommendations for books, shops, and workshops.
+Within regional scenes, you’ll find a spectrum from experts to so-called Wannabe Doms.
+Perhaps someone has their own Shibari dojo or playroom that they offer to others.
+Regional contacts often provide opportunities for cover when you go on a date or trying out new types of play.

 A close look at the BDSM community